konflux-ci/architecture/ADR/0032-decoupling-deployment.md

     argocd --> |deploys to| cluster[User provided cluster]
 ```

-Outside of the AppStudio member cluster, the user is responsible for acquiring a gitops repo and
+Outside of the Konflux member cluster, the user is responsible for acquiring a gitops repo and
 deployment environments of their choice, manually laying out their application resources in the repo
 (assisted by tools like `kam`), specifying image references by tag to match the `:released` or
 `:validated` tagging schem mentioned above, configuring ArgoCD to deploy from their gitops repo, and